senzing-garage/senzing-api-server/README.md

       mvn install
    ```

-The JAR file will be contained in the `target` directory under the name `sz-api-server-[version].jar`.
+The JAR file will be contained in the `target` directory under the name `senzing-api-server-[version].jar`.

 Where `[version]` is the version number from the `pom.xml` file.